 You need to understand the process of creating bar charts through an example.

-For instance, suppose you sit at the road side and count the number of red, blue, silver and green coloured cars that pass by you all through the day time, then you know the number of cars in varying colours that plied the road.
+For instance, suppose you sit at the road side and count the number of red, blue, silver and green colored cars that pass by all through the day, then you know the number of cars in varying colors that plied the road.

 The different types of stacked bar charts are one on top of the other, separated, partially overlapped, mirrored, completely overlapped and hanged from top and bottom.
-Though the objective is same for all kinds of charts, it is to show the two different counts.
+Though the objective is same for all kinds of charts, it is supposed to show the two different counts.